MoMo-Sarhan/graduate/README.md

-# TaskManager
+# University Companion

-A Flutter-based mobile application designed to help users manage their tasks efficiently.
-With an intuitive interface and robust functionality, users can add, edit, delete, and categorize their tasks seamlessly.
+A Flutter-based mobile application designed to enhance the university experience by providing a platform for students to connect, share, and collaborate.

 ## Table of Contents